ye-kyaw-thu/Spectrograms-of-Myanmar-Speech/README.md

 Spectrograms of Myanmar consonant and vowel audios that I recorded at University of Computer Studies Banmaw (UC Banmaw), Banmaw, Kachin State, Myanmar.
 For the 22 consonants and 12 vowels, I prepared audio files by recording 45 female and 37 male speakers, including native speakers as well as other national ethnic races such as Kachin, Shan, and Rakhine, using a MacBook Air built-in microphone.
 The spectrograms of the audio files were extracted using the Sound eXchange (SoX, Swiss
 Army knife of sound processing programs) command line utility.
 I used these spectrograms for the Transfer Learning experiments.

+# Files and Folders

+consonant/ (spectrograms of 22 classes of Myanmar consonant sounds)
+vowel/ (spectrograms of 12 classes of Myanmar vowel sounds)
+ot-data/ (spectrograms of Myanmar consonant and vowel sounds for open-test)

+# Classes of Myanmar Consonant

+# Classes of Myanmar Vowel

 # Acknowledgement

 Following students and teachers of University of Computer Studies Banmaw contributed for Myanmar consonant and vowel sound recording !